belle2/tools/doc/installation-tools.rst

      number of files that would be changed.
   -p
-     This option is equivalent to ``-n`` except that it will print the pep8 output instead of the code changes.
-  -f
-     This option is equivalent to ``-n`` except that it will print the flake8 output instead of the code changes.
+     This option is equivalent to ``-n`` except that it will print the pep8 and flake8 output instead of the code changes.
   -d command
      This option can be used to specify the diff command that is called to report changes.
 Has to be given after the ``-n`` or ``-p``